markandrus/imgswiss/README.markdown

 # Plan File Syntax
 The syntax for Pipeline.rb's plan-files is inspired in part by the patching systems implemented in both Max/MSP and PureData.
+Moreover, the language is intended to be equally intuitive.

+Plans allow for two types of commands:
++ Variable Assignments, and
++ Function Calls

 For example, a plan to swap the green and blue channels of an image, while inverting the red channel, takes the following form: